An Act for the Gradual Abolition of Slavery: 1780 Act

-The 1780 Act prohibited further importation of slaves into Pennsylvania, but it also respected the property rights of Pennsylvania slaveholders by not freeing slaves already held in the state.
-It changed the legal status of future children born to enslaved Pennsylvania mothers from "slave" to "indentured servant", but required those children to work for the mother's master until age 28.
-To verify that no additional slaves were imported, the Act created a registry of all slaves in the state.
-Slaveholders who failed to register their slaves annually, or who did it improperly, lost their slaves to manumission.
+The 1780 Act prohibited the further importation of children and adults into the Commonwealth of Pennsylvania for the purpose of enslavement, but also preserved what were considered, at that time, to be the "property rights" of Pennsylvanians who were engaged in the practice of chattel slavery by not freeing enslaved people already held in bondage.
+It changed the legal status of future children born to enslaved Pennsylvania mothers from "slave" to "indentured servant," but required those children to continue working for their mothers' enslavers until the age of 28.
+To verify that no additional enslaved individuals were imported, the Act created a registry of all enslaved children and adults in the commonwealth.
+Pennsylvanians who failed to annually register the individuals they were continuing to enslave, or who handled those registrations improperly, were required by law to set the individuals they were enslaving free by manumission.

-The 1780 Act specifically exempted members of the U.S. Congress and their personal slaves.
-Congress was then the only branch of the federal government under the Articles of Confederation, and met in Philadelphia.
+The 1780 Act specifically exempted members of the U.S. Congress, allowing those elected officials to continue their enslavement of children and adults for their own purposes.
+At that time, the U.S. Congress was the only branch of the federal government operating under the Articles of Confederation; it met in Philadelphia.